cds-snc/notification-documentation/src/en/README.md

 ## Send a message

-You can use GOV.UK Notify to send text messages, emails and letters.
+You can use GC Notify to send emails and text messages.

 ### Send a text message